 Flight training and ground classes are integrated so that you will start flying on the first day.
 Our fleet of dual controlled Piper and Cessna aircraft provide a safe flight training environment.

-This program is approved by Oregon Higher Education Coordinating Commission and approved for veterans' education benefits.
+This program is approved by Oregon Higher Education Coordinating Commission.
 LCC Private Pilot, Instrument, and Commercial Pilot training courses are Part 141 approved by the FAA.
 Our tower-controlled, multiple-runway airport provides a rich training environment.

 Flight training in Oregon provides a wide variety weather, terrain features and airport complexities.
 The Eugene area provides a safe environment for flight training in the clouds.
 The weather in Oregon provides clouds.